genonullfree/stream-extractor/README.md

 ## Filter Options

-The filter options `--port`, `--ip`, and `--mac` are available to allow you to only write out the detected TCP streams that match the filter values.
+The filter options `--port`, `--ip`, and `--mac` are available to allow you to only write out the detected streams that match the filter values.
 This can help simplify the research step of identifying exactly which streams you may be interested in.

 Example: